Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/photography.md

 <div class="custom-intro">
   <p>
     I began practicing photography in the summer of 2022, drawn to its ability to capture emotion and tell stories through a single image.
-After building a technical foundation through an introductory photography course at BYU, I developed a deeper interest in visual storytelling and creative expression.
+After building a technical foundation through an introductory photography class at BYU, I developed a deeper interest in visual storytelling and creative expression.
   </p>
   <p>
     Following my transfer to Vanderbilt in 2023, I joined the Vanderbilt Photo Society and served on its inaugural executive board.
-Since then, I have explored a diverse range of photographic styles, including portrait, studio, street, automotive, food, and abstract photography, while continuing to refine both my technical skills and artistic perspective.
+Since then, I have explored a diverse range of photographic styles, including portrait, studio, street, automotive, and abstract photography, while continuing to refine my technical skills and artistic perspective.
   </p>
 </div>